CaptainCustard/Rock-Paper-Scissor/README.md

-This is Rock-Paper-Scissors game against radomized CPU! \n Enjoy!
+This is Rock-Paper-Scissors game against the CPU!

+Enjoy!